meggy-lie-anne/TopologyCubicalComplexes/report.typ

 }
 $

+Each element of this set corresponds to a cube in the complex.
+The first coordinate in each pair represents the x-coordinate, and the second coordinate represents the y-coordinate.
+For instance, $vec(0,2)$ gives us $[0,0] times [1,1]$, corresponding to the 0-dimensional cube (vertex) (0,1) ; $vec(1,2)$ gives us $[0,1] times [1,1]$, correponding to the 1-dimensional cube (edge) [0,1].

 This representation is much more compact and less ambiguous than listing the vertices that are part of each cube.

 === Computing homology

-It is then possible to compute homology, and more generaly persistent homology.
+It is then possible to compute homology, and more generaly, persistent homology.
 To do so, we implemented the algorithm described by Wagner _et al._ @Wagner2012.

-Using a filtration, that is represented as function that assign to each vertex an index, we build a generalization of this filtration, that assigns an index to all cubes in the complex.
+Using a filtration, that is represented as a function that assigns to each vertex an index, we build a generalization of this filtration, that assigns an index to all cubes in the complex.
 Cubes can then be sorted according to their assigned index.
-The order of the vertices is preserved, and a non-vertex cube is garanteed to be after all its vertices.
+The order of the vertices is preserved, and a non-vertex cube is guaranteed to be after all its vertices.

 We use this ordering to build a boundary matrix: each column corresponds to a cube in the complex (the $i$-th column corresponds to the cube with filtration index $i$ to be exact).
 The $j$-th element in this column is $1$ if the cube with filtration index $j$ is part of the boundary of the $i$-th cube (otherwise, it is $0$).